 Recommendation: The MS Board of Directors recommends

 8. Ballots: the Office of MS shall then immediately prepare a ballot indicating the names of all nominees for the position of Officials’ chair, that a voting official may case only one vote for a candidate and that they may also write in a candidate of their choosing.
 The ballot shall also include a deadline date for the ballot to be returned to the Office of MS, all received biographical statements, an envelope identified as BALLOT and a return envelope to the Office of MS containing the voting official’s name and return address in the upper left corner.
 If the date of the House of Delegates has been determined by the time the ballots are sent out, the deadline date for return of completed ballots shall be one week before the House of Delegates meeting.
-The ballot will then be mailed to all currently certified officials in good standing.
+The ballot will then be mailed to all currently certified technical officials in good standing.
 Voting officials should insert their marked ballots in the BALLOT envelope, seal it and place it inside the paid envelope for return to the Office of MS. The voting official should insure that the ballot is mailed so that the BALLOT is received by the Office of MS by the deadline date for return of the BALLOT.

 R-28 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled